realpython/flask-boilerplate/README.md

 Welcome
 -------
 Hello.
 Want to get started with Flask quickly?
 Good.
 You are at the right place.
 This Flask application framework is pre-configured with Flask-SQLAlchemy, Flask-WTF, and the Twiiter Bootstrap frontend.
-This will get your Flask app up and running on Heroku quickly.
+This will get your Flask app up and running on Heroku or PythonANywhere quickly.
 Use this starter, boilerplate for all you new Flask projects.
 Cheers!

 **What is Flask?** Flask is a microframework for Python based on Werkzeug and Jinja2.
-It's intended for getting started very quickly and was developed with best intentions in mind.
+It's intended for getting started very quickly and was developed with best intentions in mind. :)

 Project Structure
 --------